nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing all internship applications : `list`

-Shows a list of all internship applications.
+Shows a list of all internship applications, in the order of when they are added.
+Application entries that are added more recently will be shown on top.

 Format: `list`